baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 Here we have to put the VPN Configuration files from our provider in the "/etc/openvpn/" folder.
 Each config file must also be edited to allow the forwarding and the authorization.

+For the forwarding add the lines:

+    up /etc/openvpn/update-resolv-conf
+    down /etc/openvpn/update-resolv-conf
+    redirect-gateway

+For the authentication i use the

 ## Bind9

-Bind9 is hour dns server to which we use to circumvent location blocking via the given dns server.
+Bind9 is our dns server to which we use to circumvent location blocking via the given dns server.

 The important bind9 config is "/etc/bind/named.conf.options" here we add under "forwarders" the DNS server ips from our VPN provider.

     options {
             directory "/var/cache/bind";

-            // If there is a firewall between you and nameservers you want
+            // If there is a firewall between you and name-servers you want
             // to talk to, you may need to fix the firewall to allow multiple
             // ports to talk.
 See http://www.kb.cert.org/vuls/id/800113

             // If your ISP provided one or more IP addresses for stable
-            // nameservers, you probably want to use them as forwarders.
+            // name-servers, you probably want to use them as forwarders.
             // Uncomment the following block, and insert the addresses replacing
             // the all-0's placeholder.